Pretham

 Pretham is a 2016 Indian Malayalam comedy horror drama film, written, co-produced, and directed by Ranjith Sankar.
 The film stars Jayasurya, Govind Padmasoorya, Sharaf U Dheen, Aju Varghese, Shruthi Ramachandran, Pearle Maaney, Dharmajan Bolgatty and Hareesh Peradi in prominent roles.
 It is co-produced by Sankar and Jayasurya.
 The film was a commercial success and in 2018 a sequel, Pretham 2, was released.

 It was remade in Telugu under the title Raju Gari Gadhi 2.
-It is also the third collaboration of Sankar and Jayasurya after Punyalan Agarbattis and Su..
+This was the third collaboration of Sankar and Jayasurya after Punyalan Agarbattis and Su..
 Su...
 Sudhi Vathmeekam.
 Principal photography began in Cherai, Ernakulam, on 24 May 2016.
 The film was released on 12 August 2016.
 A sequel titled Pretham 2 was released in 2018.

 Plot

 Three young men - Denny Kokken, Shibu Majeed and Priyalal - have been friends since college.
 Together, they work till they hit their 30s and start their own business so that they can enjoy life in a semi-retired manner.
 They invest all their money in a resort in Kerala.
 However, their happy beginning is thwarted by paranormal activities, and they approach John Don Bosco, an exorcist, who works as a mentalist on cruise ships and in the entertainment industry.
 John also assists the police as a human lie detector with his cold reading techniques.

-John informs the three hoteliers that their resort is haunted by a ghost who is seeking answers as to who killed her, why was she killed, and what did they gain from her death.
+John informs the three hoteliers that their resort is haunted by a ghost who is seeking the identity and motives of her killers, and wants to know what they gained from her death.
 Through his investigation, John reveals that the ghost is Clara, a bright and intelligent student from National Law College.
 Amrita, the college principal's daughter was jealous of Clara's popularity and the fondness of her father towards Clara.
 Amrita secretly filmed Clara while bathing in the same resort owned by the three hoteliers and leaked it online.
 Unable to bear the shame, Clara committed suicide, by jumping off the building.
 John brings justice to Clara by answering her questions.
 He asks Amrita to see Clara by touching his hand.
 She falls down in shock, cringing away from the ghost glaring at her.
 This proves her guilt and she is arrested for the crime.